Sanjukta Deb: Biography

-Deb earned a Ph.D. in chemistry from Delhi University in 1986.
-According to Scopus, she has published more than 162 scientific documents with 2487 citations, and an h-index of 26.
+Deb earned a PhD in chemistry from Delhi University in 1986.
+According to Scopus, she has published more than 162 scientific documents with 2487 citations and an h-index of 26.
 She has presented her work at various national and international conferences.
 Sanjukta has also authored many book chapters.
-She is an editor and a reviewer to various international scientific journals in the field of biomaterials science.
-She is currently editing a book on Bone Cements by the Woodhead Publishing UK (Journal).
+She is an editor and a reviewer for several international scientific journals in the field of biomaterials science.
+She is currently editing a book on Bone Cements with Woodhead Publishing.
 Her profile on ORCID can be found here.

 Journal editorial/reviewer role

-Deb is an editor to Journal of Biomaterials Application (associate editor), Journal of Tissue Science & Engineering (associate editor), and Journal of the American Ceramic Society (guest editor).
+Deb is an editor for Journal of Biomaterials Application (associate editor), Journal of Tissue Science & Engineering (associate editor), and Journal of the American Ceramic Society (guest editor).

-She is also a peer-reviewer to Biomaterials, Cell Interactions, Dental Materials, Journal of Applied Polymer Science, Journal of Biomaterial Science, Journal of Biomedical Materials Research, Journal of Materials Science, Journal of Oral Rehabilitation, Proceedings of the Institution of Mechanical Engineers, Journal of Engineering in Medicine, The European Journal for Prosthodontics, and Materials in Medicine.
+She is also a peer-reviewer for Biomaterials, Cell Interactions, Dental Materials, Journal of Applied Polymer Science, Journal of Biomaterial Science, Journal of Biomedical Materials Research, Journal of Materials Science, Journal of Oral Rehabilitation, Proceedings of the Institution of Mechanical Engineers, Journal of Engineering in Medicine, The European Journal for Prosthodontics, and Materials in Medicine.